If your flow isn't working as expected, follow this article to troubleshoot common issues.

 A common reason recipients are skipped is Smart Sending.
 Smart Sending allows you to limit the number of emails someone can receive in a given period of time so you don't have to worry about overwhelming people even if you have a lot of live flows and campaigns.

-By default, Smart Sending is set to limit people to receive an email every 16 hours.
+By default, Smart Sending limits emails to once every 16 hours and SMS messages to once every 24 hours.
 You can update this setting in your account's settings.

 You can see whether Smart Sending is enabled for a given email by viewing the email card — the Smart Sending icon will light up green if this feature is enabled.